PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ## Service resources {#service-resource}

-In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).
+In PlaidCloud, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).
 The set of Pods targeted by a Service is usually determined by a {{< glossary_tooltip text="selector" term_id="selector" >}}.